-Real time air monitoring was conducted in indoor and outdoor spaces using a Jerome J631X for hydrogen sulfide detection; dräger tubes for benzene, toluene, ethylbenzene, and xylenes; a multi RAE monitor to measure percent lower explosive limit (%LEL) as an indicator of the potential presence of methane; and an ultra RAE monitor used to measure volatile organic compounds (VOCs) as an indicator of the potential presence of benzene as well as for taking benzene specific reading using a benzene sensor tube.
+Real time air monitoring was conducted in indoor and outdoor spaces using a Jerome J631X for hydrogen sulfide detection and dräger tubes for benzene, toluene, ethylbenzene, and xylenes.
+A Multi RAE monitor was also used to measure volatile organic compounds (VOCs) as an indicator of the potential presence of benzene and percent lower explosive limit (%LEL) as an indicator of the potential presence of methane.